 Marker Bar and Status Indicator are available in ASP.NET markup files as well, to help you navigate between code issues that ReSharper discovers.

-ReSharper provides 25 context actions to help you in common ASP.NET markup scenarios.
+ReSharper provides a number of context actions to help you in common ASP.NET markup scenarios.

 When you inline code render blocks in your aspx pages using C# or VB.NET, ReSharper's syntax highlighting helps you:

-Import Symbol Completion helps you reference non-imported user controls without registering them in advance: ReSharper will generate the Register directive automatically.
+you reference non-imported user controls without registering them in advance: ReSharper

 ReSharper will auto-insert a matching closing tag as soon as you've entered an opening tag, or a closing quote after you've entered an opening quote for an attribute value.
 More than that, such matching delimiters are highlighted when you put the caret on either of them.